citp/privacy-policy-historical/a/as/asp/asp.net.md

-> *The following text is extracted and transformed from the asp.net privacy policy that was archived on 2008-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081224030426id_/http%3A//www.asp.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the asp.net privacy policy that was archived on 2009-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090621081600id_/http%3A//asp.net/privacy) for the most accurate reproduction.*

 # Privacy Statement : The Official Microsoft ASP.NET Site

 Microsoft is committed to protecting your privacy.
-This privacy statement explains data collection and use practices of the ASP.NET site (the “Site”) hosted for Microsoft by Telligent; it does not apply to other online or offline Microsoft sites, products or services.
+This privacy statement explains data collection and use practices of the ASP.NET site (the “Site”) hosted for Microsoft by Neudesic, LLC; it does not apply to other online or offline Microsoft sites, products or services.
 By accessing the Site, you are consenting to the information collection and use practices described in this privacy statement.

 ### Collecting Your Personal Information